MAYHEM-Lab/public_python_utilities/google_drive/README.md

 See [Readme_gdcp.md]() for installation instructions and setup, as it is the same as for gdcp.

+You get the file URLs by going to Google Drive, opening the file and cutting/pasting the URL.
+To get the folder ID, go to Google Drive, navigate to the folder and when in it, view the URL and cut/past the final long string that follows the last forward slash in the URL.
+Your root folder does not have such a folder ID exposed in the URL -- if you want to move/copy a file to the root folder, just leave off the folder ID and the tool will find the root folder for you.

 # usage (testing)

 python test_gdcp.py